Information Dock Window

 A blue link

-Map allows jumping to the shown airport or navaid on the map.
+Map in the information allows jumping to and/or highlighting the shown object on the map.

 Additional links for helipads are available in the tab

 Picture above: Airport information overview.
 Additional tabs show information for runways, COM frequencies, approaches and weather.
 Weather symbols user NOAA weather as source.
 Sunset and sunrise is based on simulator date.
 Bearing and distance to user aircraft shown on top.

 More than one or more navaid, userpoint or airway can loaded into this tab on left click.